GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Designing a reliable process to aggregate the maps is crucial.
 Indeed, the resulting #AM likelihood will be used to extract the positions of each source.
 The cleaner the combined map can be, the easier the detection task becomes.

-In this section, two methods are proposed to perform map blending.
+This section proposes two methods for performing map blending.

 ==== Deterministic averaging